Compact Video Cassette: Technical issues

 Technicolor hoped that CVC would compete with 8mm film, but the Vidicon tube used for the bundled camera had poor low-light sensitivity, limiting its usefulness for home indoor use.
 An even worse attribute of the cassettes was the low quality of the tape stock which was prone to dropouts (appearing as lines of white snow) during video playback.
 These dropouts would show much more prominently than on wider tape formats.
 A drawback of the CVC player resulted in the mechanism's loading ring frequently failing to complete its intended travel as the decks aged.
 The load ring failure would render the unit unusable.

+Professional adaptations

+The CVC videocassette format was also adapted for professional broadcast and ENG use by Bosch for their "Quartercam" (aka "Lineplex") format in 1982, much like how Betamax was adapted by Sony for the same professional & industrial uses as Betacam, as well as the M format from Panasonic, adapted from VHS.

+Nippon TV (NTV) in 1981 also had a camcorder developed for them called the "CV-One" that also used CVC videocassettes, but using component video recording instead, much like Betacam, Lineplex, and M. The CV-One was followed by a newer model, developed by Hitachi under contract to NTV in 1982, called the SR-1.